-We charge a percentage of assets under management for portfolio management services.
-These fees are assessed on a quarterly basis, in arrears unless your adviser is Alexi Howie, whose fees are charged in advance.
+We charge a percentage of assets under management for portfolio management services, which is assessed quarterly, in arrears; there is also a minimum fee associated with this service.
 You should be aware that the higher the value of your account, the more you will pay in fees.
 This means we have an incentive to encourage you to increase the assets in your account.
 However, you may also have an incentive to increase the assets in your account with us because the percentage we charge is reduced at certain levels of account size.
-If you hire us only for financial planning services, we charge either an hourly or fixed fee.
-When you pay us only an hourly or fixed fee, it will not include fees for implementing recommendations made.
+If you hire us for financial planning services, we charge a one-time fixed fee; it will not include fees for implementing recommendations made.
 This means we have an incentive to recommend additional advisory services to you, for which additional fees are charged.
 When we select other advisers for you, their disclosure documents will explain the types of fees they charge for their services.
 You will also incur other fees, including management fees for sub-advisers, management fees for mutual funds and ETFs, custodian fees, retirement account fees, or banking fees in connection with an investment account and the securities in the account.